 A revelatory role for Jack, Days of Wine and Roses is the film that, finally, revealed his hidden skills as a dramatic actor after becoming known almost exclusively for comedic roles.
 The movie tells the story of Joe Clay (Jack) and Kirsten Arnesen (Lee Remick), a relatively ordinary couple of New York professionals who meet at a work event and soon fall in love.
 Joe works in public relations and, as such, has gotten used to a fair amount of social drinking at various work-related events.
 Kirsten, on the other hand, has never touched a drink in her life.
 That is, until Joe introduces her to sweet Brandy Alexanders (taking advantage of her love for chocolate).
 After Joe and Kirsten get married and begin to build a life together, Joe’s “social drinking” starts to take a more serious turn.
 And as the man she loves descends into addiction, what can Kirsten possibly do but follow suit?
 Directed by Blake Edwards, Days of Wine of Roses was a landmark film, dealing with the horrors and heartbreak of alcoholism as no film has done before or since.
 Originally staged as a live teleplay for the anthology TV series Playhouse 90, the movie has been credited with helping many alcoholics come to terms with their problem and is required viewing at many substance abuse rehab clinics across the country.
 Bill Wilson, the co-founder of Alcoholics Anonymous, even acted as the film's technical advisor.
 Behind the scenes, Blake Edwards, Lee Remick, and Jack were all battling with their own alcohol addictions.
 Edwards, actually, went into recovery a year after the film was completed, while both Remick and Jack would, eventually, seek help from AA themselves in the following years.
 Days of Wine and Roses is an emotionally shattering movie with a heartbreaking performance from Jack that will stay with you long after its final scene.

 Based on the Pulitzer Prize winning play by David Mamet and adapted by him for the screen, Glengarry Glen Ross follows two days in the lives of four real estate salesmen working for a small firm in Chicago.
 Jack plays the role of Shelley “The Machine” Levene, a once-great salesman who has fallen on a rough patch and has been unable to close a substantial deal for quite some time.
 Normally, the men are given the names and phone numbers of prospective buyers (called leads) that are rationed out by the office manager, John Williamson (Kevin Spacey), on a regular basis.
-But, during a seminar, the men are, suddenly, informed that they will only be given access to the new leads for the Glengarry Highlands development if they prove themselves “worthy” by closing a deal with one of the older sales leads.
+But, during a seminar, the men are suddenly informed that they will only be given access to the new leads for the Glengarry Highlands development if they prove themselves “worthy” by closing a deal with one of the older sales leads.
 More distressingly, they are told that only the top two salesmen will remain with the company and the rest will be fired.
 Frustrated by the stale leads they’ve been given, the men start to become increasingly desperate to close a big deal and save their jobs.
 Filmed on location in New York City, Glengarry Glen Ross features an incredible all-male ensemble cast made up almost entirely of Oscar-winning and Oscar-nominated actors (including Jonathan Pryce, Alan Arkin, Ed Harris, Alec Baldwin, and Al Pacino).
 It's no surprise that Jack once called them the greatest acting ensemble he had ever worked with.
 Famous for its razor-sharp (and profanity-laced) dialogue, Glengarry Glen Ross was partially based on David Mamet’s own experiences working as an office manager in a real estate office much like the one in the film.
-Glengarry Glen Ross is, also, notable for being one of the few times Jack would appear onscreen with his real-life protégé, Kevin Spacey, who has cited this film as one of the highlights of his career.

 Based on the play by Neil Simon and adapted by him for the screen, The Odd Couple marks the second time Jack would co-star opposite Walter Matthau.
 The two had first appeared together in the comedy The Fortune Cookie a couple years earlier and became fast friends.
-The two would, eventually, appear in 10 films together but, it was the success of this film that forever cemented Lemmon and Matthau as an unforgettable comedy duo.
-The Odd Couple follows the exploits of Felix Ungar (Jack) and Oscar Madison (Matthau) two friends who have both recently gotten divorced.
+Throughout their careers, the two would, eventually, end up making 10 films together but, it was the success of this 2nd outing that would forever cement Lemmon and Matthau as an unforgettable comedy duo.
+The film follows the exploits of Felix Ungar (Jack) and Oscar Madison (Matthau) two friends who have both recently gotten divorced.
 Felix is not taking his divorce particularly well so, concerned for his friend’s well-being, Oscar suggests that Felix move in with him for a while.
 The only problem with this arrangement is that Felix is a neurotic neat freak, while Oscar is an easy-going slob.
 So, once these two friends become roommates, they immediately begin to drive each other nuts.
 Neil Simon, actually, based the story of The Odd Couple on his neatnik brother’s real experiences living with two messy roommates.
-The success of the film version helped spawn the equally successful 1970 television series of the same name starring Tony Randall and Jack Klugman as Felix and Oscar (with the film’s iconic theme music becoming the theme song for the series, as well).
+The success of the film version helped spawn the equally successful 1970 television series of the same name, starring Tony Randall and Jack Klugman as Felix and Oscar (with the film’s iconic theme music becoming the theme song for the series, as well).
 While Matthau originated the role of Oscar on Broadway, Art Carney (of The Honeymooners fame) was the original Broadway Felix.
 Although Carney would, no doubt, have given a great onscreen performance, choosing to bring in Jack for the movie version proved to be a stroke of casting genius.
-If you are only familiar with the original 1970s TV series or the current TV remake with Matthew Perry, it’s time to take a look at the film that started it all, featuring Jack’s hilariously neurotic performance as the original on-camera Felix.
+If you are only familiar with the original 1970s TV series or the more recent TV remake with Matthew Perry, it’s time to take a look at the film that started it all, featuring Jack’s hilariously neurotic performance as the original on-camera Felix.

 And if you would like to learn more about the versatile Jack Lemmon, I recommend the book, A Twist of Lemmon: A Tribute To My Father written by Jack’s son Chris Lemmon.